 and you knew, of course.

-With the poem, he also gave me this statue of the Hindu deity of Ganesh which I treasured and carried to homes in Barcelona, New York, Colombo (where it was briefly stolen), Nairobi, Palermo, and Prague.
+Accompanying the poem was this statue of the Hindu deity of Ganesh which I treasured and carried to homes in Barcelona, New York, Colombo (where it was briefly stolen), Nairobi, Palermo, and Prague.
 For Alwyn, it was perhaps marginalia, but to me it said at least that, however little I knew of him, he knew enough of me, and cared enough, to acknowledge my capacity to conquer odds, and to break the bonds of obstacles for myself and others (Ganesh is both the creator and breaker of obstacles).